 The retention agreement with each of our named executive officers, other than Mr. Castellano, whose retention agreement expired upon his retirement on March 31, 2011, provides for certain severance benefits in the event of a termination of employment by the Company other than for "cause" or by the executive officer for "good reason" (we refer to these as a "qualifying termination") prior to March 23, 2013.
 We provide for such severance payments on the condition that for specified periods the departed executive does not compete with the Company, solicit the Company's clients or employees or take other actions that may harm the Company's business.
 The level of the severance benefits depends on whether the qualifying termination occurs prior to or following a "change in control" of the Company, with qualifying terminations following a "change in control" generally triggering enhanced benefits.
 In the case of Mr. Bhutani, such enhanced benefits are triggered only in the event of a qualifying termination following a "change in control" pursuant to which we are acquired by an entity that has an asset management business.
 In addition, the retention agreement with each of our named executive officers, other than Mr. Bhutani (and Mr. Castellano, due to his retention agreement expiring upon his retirement on March 31, 2011), provides that, in the event that the executive officer's receipt of any payment from the Company under the agreement or otherwise is subject to the excise tax imposed under Section 4999 of the Code, an additional payment will be made to restore the executive to the after-tax position that he would have been in if the excise tax had not been imposed.
-The events giving rise to a severance payment, as well as the amount of the payments under the retention agreements with Named Executive Officers- Payments and Benefits Upon Certain Terminations of Service"; see also "Potential Payments Upon Termination or Change in Control" for an estimate of potential payouts under each scenario.
+The events giving rise to a severance payment, as well as the amount of the payments under the retention agreements, were negotiated terms and based on common industry practice for agreements of this kind at the time they were negotiated.
+See "Retention Agreements with Named Executive Officers-Payments and Benefits Upon Certain Terminations of Service"; s